starship-s/Open-WebUI-OpenRouter-pipe/docs/streaming_pipeline_and_emitters.md

 Monitoring:
 - `STREAMING_EVENT_QUEUE_WARN_SIZE` emits a backend warning (rate-limited) when the event queue backlog is high.

+### Middleware streaming bridge queue (Open WebUI generator)

+When `pipe(..., body={"stream": true})` is used, the pipe returns an async generator that yields Open WebUI-compatible chunks.
+Internally, request-scoped tasks enqueue items into a per-request queue that the generator drains.

+This bridge is controlled by:
+- `MIDDLEWARE_STREAM_QUEUE_MAXSIZE` (default `0` = unbounded)
+- `MIDDLEWARE_STREAM_QUEUE_PUT_TIMEOUT_SECONDS` (only applies when maxsize > 0)

+Rationale: a stalled or slow client should not allow unbounded memory growth, and teardown should not hang while attempting to enqueue the final sentinel.

 ---

 ## 4. What Open WebUI receives (emitters and event types)